Aliases for NFATC2 Gene

 GeneCards Summary for NFATC2 Gene

 NFATC2 (Nuclear Factor Of Activated T-Cells 2) is a Protein Coding gene.
 Diseases associated with NFATC2 include Leukostasis and Fibrosarcoma Of Bone.
-Among its related pathways are HTLV-I infection and Activation of cAMP-Dependent PKA.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and RANK Signaling in Osteoclasts.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is NFATC1.